jenkins-x/jx-docs/content/en/v3/develop/create-project/jenkinsfile.md

 ---

-When importing a project [jx project import](/v3/develop/reference/jx/project/import) looks for a `Jenkinfile` in the source code.
+When importing a project [jx project import](/v3/develop/reference/jx/project/import) looks for a `Jenkinsfile` in the source code.

 If there is no `Jenkinsfile` then the wizard assumes you wish to proceed with automated CI/CD pipelines based on [tekton](https://github.com/tektoncd/pipeline) and imports it in the usual Jenkins X way.
 You also get to confirm the kind of pipeline catalog  and language you wish to use for the automated CI/CD - so its easy to import any workload whether its a library, a binary, a container image, a helm chart or a fully blown microservice for automated kubernetes based CI/CD.

 If a `Jenkinsfile` is present then the wizard asks you how you want to proceed:

 * use the automated CI/CD pipelines based on [tekton](https://github.com/tektoncd/pipeline).
-  * this option will ignore the `Jenkinfile` for now - you can always use it later
+  * this option will ignore the `Jenkinsfile` for now - you can always use it later
-* use a [Jenkins server](/v3/admin/guides/jenkins/) to execute the `Jenkinfile` pipeline
+* use a [Jenkins server](/v3/admin/guides/jenkins/) to execute the `Jenkinsfile` pipeline
 * use [Jenkinsfile Runner](https://github.com/jenkinsci/jenkinsfile-runner) to run the pipelines

 ### Using Jenkins Server